sabisa-siganga/employee-payroll-app/README.md

 ## Project Description

 The **Employee Management Application** is designed to simplify the process of managing employee data within an organization.
-This web-based solution allows users to:
+It allows users to:

 - Add, edit, and manage employee records.
-- Maintain detailed employee profiles with attributes like name, gender, salutation, and more.
+- Maintain detailed employee profiles with attributes such as name, salary, gender, and more.
-- Use persistent state storage to ensure data is retained across sessions.
+- Utilize persistent state storage to ensure data is retained across browser sessions.

-The primary motivation for creating this app was to demonstrate clean architecture, modular design, and the integration of modern web technologies.
-It serves as a boilerplate for creating scalable and maintainable full-stack applications.
+This project demonstrates the use of a modern front-end stack for form validation and state management, along with a backend server running locally at `http://localhost:4000`.
+The backend uses **Zod** for schema validation to ensure data integrity.

 ---